 - When nominating recent Award and Prize winners, please remember that a person cannot be rewarded twice for substantially the same body of work.

 Capps Green Zomaya Memorial Award – Announcement of Winner

-The Biological and Medicinal Chemistry Sector of the Royal Society of Chemistry and the Capps Green Zomaya Memorial Trust are pleased to announce the winner of the 10th Capps Green Zomaya Award.
+The Biological and Medicinal Chemistry Sector of the Royal Society of Chemistry and the Capps Green Zomaya Memorial Trust are pleased to announce the winner of the 11th Capps Green Zomaya Award.
+The award will be shared jointly by Professor Anna Hirsch and Dr Paul Winship.